 There are also hotels that offer very short stays – we are talking about a few hours and we think you know what for!

-This can actually be a safer option than taking someone back to your actual hotel for s*x whilst in Rio De Janeiro as you do not have to worry about all your valuables.
+This can actually be a safer option than taking someone back to your actual hotel to hook up whilst in Rio De Janeiro as you do not have to worry about all your valuables.

 You will find many of these types of hotels around the gay bars.